Operators

 Iterates over all values in an N dimensional array and applies the operation

-to each element.
-This is a template class supporting both in-place and
+std::conj() to each element.
+This is a functor class (derived from

 MHO_CyclicRotator